Artwork:

 Indigenous Communities Fund

-The TELUS Indigenous Communities Fund offers grants up to $50,000 for Indigenous-led social, health and community programs.
+The TELUS Indigenous Communities Fund (ICF) offers $5,000 - $25,000 grants for Indigenous-led social, health and community programs.
 Together, we can make the future friendly by supporting Indigenous leaders and community groups who know their communities best.

 Our commitment to reconciliation